eawag-rdm/eawag_snsf_dmp_guide/Eawag_SNSF_DMP_Guide.rst

 * Suggestions for how to best reuse the data.
 * Any information suited to decrease the chances that a future user of the data needs to contact you with questions.

+**Describe, as detailed as possible, what will comprise the scientific metadata.**  Make sure to mention all information, or information categories, that a future user of your data will need to read and interpret the data.

+**Describe how this metadata will be managed,** i.e. who or what will generate it when, in what form it is stored in which location, and how it is associated with the respective experiment, measurement, or observation.
+Describe technical aspects of the metadata management, e.g. the use of database software, and the protocol or mechanism to handle updates and version control, if applicable.

 .. rubric:: 2.
 General metadata